alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 .. image:: /_static/main_scr_config_sensor.png

-And then to add a new Sensor, use the button in the upper right:
+And then to add a new Sensor, click the Add sensor button in the upper right:

 .. image:: /_static/add_sensor.png